Devolutions/devolutions-crypto/README.md

 It also includes wrappers for it in different languages.
 Currently, the supported languages are: [Rust](devolutions-crypto/), [C#](wrappers/csharp/) and [Javascript/Typescript](wrappers/wasm/).

+Python bindings are also available as a beta, but it is not production ready yet.
+You can install it with `pip3 install devolutions-crypto`, but this might not work depending on the platform.
+If it doesn't, you can try building it manually.

 Note that the Javascript version of the library is compiled using WebAssembly, so it can run in a browser.

 # Underlying algorithms